Esri/arcgis-rest-js/demos/webmap-checker-sapper/README.md

 Once the app boots subsequent naviation by the user are handled client side by the app for better performance.

 https://github.com/sveltejs/sapper-template

+## Running this demo
+1. Like all the other demo apps, run `npm run bootstrap` in the root directory.
+2. `cd demos/node-cli-item-management`
+3. `npm run dev`